Emirxan0/holbertonschool-ai4devs/architecture_blueprint/app_concept.md

 # Application Concept - SmartTravel

-## Application
+## Application Overview
 AI-powered travel itinerary planner that helps users organize their trips effortlessly.
+It leverages artificial intelligence to provide personalized travel experiences for users across multiple platforms.

 ## Core Features
-- Personalized trip suggestions based on user preferences.
+*   **Personalized suggestions**: AI-based trip suggestions based on user preferences and past history.
-- Real-time API integrations for flights and hotels.
+*   **Real-time API integrations**: Live synchronization with flights and hotel booking systems.
-- Multi-user collaborative planning for group trips.
+*   **Collaborative Planning**: Multi-user support for group trips and shared itineraries.
-- Budget optimization and expense tracking.
+*   **Budget Optimization**: Advanced expense tracking and budget-friendly travel suggestions.

-## Users
+## User Types
-- **Travelers**: want personalized and affordable travel plans.
+*   **Travelers**: Individuals looking for personalized, reliable, and affordable travel plans.
-- **Agents**: manage and curate group itineraries for clients.
+*   **Agents**: Professional travel planners who manage group itineraries for their clients.
-- **Admins**: oversee the platform, manage users, and handle technical issues.
+*   **Admins**: System administrators who oversee the platform and handle user management.

 ## Constraints
-- **Scalability**: Must support up to 100K concurrent users.
+*   **Scalability**: The system must be able to handle up to 100,000 concurrent users at peak times.
-- **Compliance**: Fully compliant with GDPR for user data protection.
+*   **Compliance**: The platform must be fully compliant with GDPR and other data protection regulations.
-- **Platforms**: Must be accessible via Web and Mobile (iOS/Android).
+*   **Platforms**: The application must be cross-platform, supporting Web, iOS, and Android devices.